Join as a Sponsor of the 2015

 A Traditional Buyboat as Committee Boat

-The buyboat Thomas J once again joined the race as our committee boat, keeping track of the start and finish.
+The buyboat Thomas J once again joined the race as our committee boat in 2014, keeping track of the start and finish.
 Thomas J was built in 1951 in Severn, Virginia, by J. S. Jenkins.
 She hails from Rolph's Wharf Marina in Chestertown and is owned by Thomas Parker of Parker Welding and Decorative Arts.
 Thomas J was joined by the buyboat East Hampton at the Long Wharf dock.
 Our thanks go to the captains for bringing their boats down to help us with the race.
 Traditionally, buyboats worked with the commercial skipjack fleet to buy the oysters right from the skipjacks while they were still out harvesting.
 This allowed them to keep working without having to come back to port to sell the catch.

 Free Race Activities at Long Wharf

-Watching the race is free and open to the public and we had a great turnout for the show this year.
+Watching the race is free and open to the public and we had a great turnout.
 A parade of skipjacks preceded the race, as the participating shipjacks, led by the buyboat and the Nathan of Dorchester, gathered in Cambridge Harbor and headed out to prepare for the start.
-The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors were available.
+The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors are available.

 Skipjack Race Receives Award!